getsentry/sentry-java/docs/modules/logback.rst

             try {
                 unsafeMethod();
             } catch (Exception e) {
-                // This adds an exception to the logs logger.error("Exception caught", e);
+                // This sends an exception event to Sentry logger.error("Exception caught", e);
             }
         }

         void unsafeMethod() {
-            throw new UnsupportedOperationException("You shouldn't call that");
+            throw new UnsupportedOperationException("You shouldn't call this!");
         }
     }